Miracle Mile (film): Plot

 Harry is helped and hindered by various strangers, who are initially unaware of the impending apocalypse.
-In the process he inadvertently causes several deaths and is deeply shaken by that, yet still he goes on.
-When he finds Julie and tells her what is happening, she notes that there is no confirmation of the attack.
-Desperate to reach the airport and not having a car, Harry finds a helicopter pilot and tells him to meet them on the roof of the Mutual Benefit Life Building, where Landa ordered a helicopter and a large amount of supplies to be delivered.
+In the process, he inadvertently causes several deaths, which leaves him deeply shaken.
+When he finds Julie and tells her what is happening, she notes that there has been no confirmation of the attack.
+Desperate to reach the airport and not having a car, Harry finds a helicopter pilot and tells him to meet them on the roof of the Mutual Benefit Life Building, where Landa orders a helicopter and a large amount of supplies to be delivered.
 Julie has also tried to find a pilot on her own, and in the moments it takes to find her, Los Angeles descends into violent chaos.
 There is still no confirmation any of this is real, and Harry wonders if he has sparked a massive false panic in the example of Chicken Little.
 However, when he uses a phone booth to contact Chip's father, he reaches a man who says his son is a soldier.
 Harry tries to pass on the message he was given, but the man hangs up before Harry finishes.

 When they reach the top of the Mutual Benefit building they find the pad empty, with only Landa's drunk co-worker on the roof.
 Any doubts about a false alarm are eliminated when a missile can be seen streaking across the sky.
 As they fear the end, the helicopter suddenly returns with the pilot badly wounded but fulfilling his promise to come back for them.
-After they lift off from the roof, several warheads hit and the nuclear electromagnetic pulse from the detonations causes the helicopter to crash into the La Brea pits.
-As the helicopter sinks and the cabin fills with natural asphalt tar, Harry tries to comfort a hysterical Julie by saying someday their fossils will be found and they will probably be put in a museum, or maybe they will take a direct hit and be turned into diamonds.
+After they lift off from the roof, several warheads hit and the nuclear E.M.P. from the detonations causes the helicopter to crash into the La Brea Tar Pits.
+As the helicopter sinks and the cabin fills with natural asphalt tar, Harry tries to comfort a hysterical Julie by saying someday their fossils will be found and they will probably be put in a museum, or that they might take a direct hit and be turned into diamonds.
 Julie, accepting her fate, calms down and takes comfort in Harry's words, and the movie fades out as the tar fills the compartment.
 A final explosion seems to imply a direct hit has taken place.